bbdataviz/Romvaer/README.md

 # Romvær

-A responsive space weather dashboard for visualizing real-time solar wind conditions and geomagnetic activity.
+A responsive space weather dashboard for visualizing real-time solar wind conditions, geomagnetic activity, and aurora visibility using live NOAA SWPC data.
+This dashboard is designed for enthusiasts interested in space weather and aurora observation.

-Built with React, TypeScript, Vite, and Highcharts using live NOAA SWPC data.
+Built with React, TypeScript, Vite, and Highcharts.

+---

+## 💡 Motivation

+I built Romvær to explore modern frontend development and scientific data visualization using React and Highcharts.

+The project combines my interests in space weather, data visualization, interactive monitoring systems, and responsive UI design while working with real-time NOAA data streams.

 ---

 ## ✨ Features